Table of Contents

 If we need to make anything inactive, such as Date to be non responding to the calculation, we put it as a text.
 Similarly if we want to avoid any calculations for a number it needs to be put as a text.

-CONDITIONS WHEN WE NEED TO CHECK THE PRESENCE OF NUMBER OR TEXT IN A CELL
+WHEN DO WE NEED TO CHECK IF CELL CONTAINS NUMBER OR TEXT IN A CELL

 There can be many situations when we need to check the presence of number or text.